Knee surgery to sideline PSG's Motta

 They are also away to Bayern Munich on December 5, with a Ligue 1 clash at home to Caen the team's final competitive game of 2017.

-PSG do not then play again until the Coupe de France in early January 2018.
+PSG do not then play again until the Coupe de France the weekend of January 6/7.